krmcclelland/School_District_Analysis/README.md

 # School_District_Analysis

-## Background
+## Overview
-To provide further analysis on the irregulatories of Thomas High School ninth graders Math and Reading scores.
-There are a few students score missing and and preventing accurate information being reportes on there overall performand in these two disciplines.
-First, we will replace the the missing ninth grade scores with NaN and rerun the analysis.
-Second, repeat the school district analysis, and finally provide a written report.
+To provide further analysis on the irregularities of Thomas High School ninth graders’ Math and Reading scores.
+There are a few student scores missing preventing accurate information from being reported on their overall performance in these two disciplines.
+First, we will replace the missing ninth-grade scores with NaN and rerun the analysis.
+Second, repeat the school district analysis, and finally, provide a written report.

 ## Resources
 * Data Source: `PyCitySchools.ipynb` file